raijinstorm/snowflake_task/Solving_task.md

  - Stages (raw, core, mart)
  After this I set up connection from airflow to snowflake and tested it

-## Creating DAGs with main logic (day 5)
+## Creating DAGs with main logic (day 5-6)
  1st dag for creating all the neccesary tables, 2nd for data pipeline.
 Implemented loading local csv file to raw table.
 I decided to simplify a pipeline and instead of 3NF for core table use widetable but cleaned.
 So for now the pipiline looks like this:
  1. CSV file is loaded into raw table
  2. New data is merged into core table using stream from raw table
  3. New data is merged into Star-schema tables using stream from core table

- Notes: csv files should have unique names.
-The file with the same name is not going to be loaded again.
+ Note: csv files should have unique names.
+The file with the same name is not going to be loaded again (not a bug , but feature)
+ Note: found max length of text in string columns inside csv using pandas to diside on length of VARCHAR for DB

+Initially start table consisted of fact table and 4 dimensions (dim_passenger, dim_airport, dim_date, dim_flight) but then a problem appeared with flight dimension, bcs it basically did not have natural key.
+But, you could try to identify flight by pilot_name + flight_status + arrival_airport + departure_date.

+Note: just to make all surorgate keys integers I used IDENTITY, but actually it is not obligatory

+## Debugging the pipiline (Day 6)
+ Making whole pipline work so that I see final mart tables were just half of problem.
+I created few small csv files from data inside give csv file and started testing.
+I put in these csv incorect values, added duplicates, etc. When I made sure that it works as intended a decided to procces the whole csv file.
+After a run all of the tables looks normal, except fact table that ha 500m rows, while others had only 100k.
+I found out that the problem was in merges, bcs the "source" data for merge contained duplicates and bcs merges are parralel it put all the duplicates into table simultaneously => tables had duplicats which resulted in explosion of data for fact table.
+After I fixed this , the amount of data in dim_airport and dim_date significantly decreased,

+Note: ginve dataset is strange.
+It has 100k rows and about 100k unique passengers and about 100k unique flights.
+It would be okay, if only passengers were all unique or vice verse, but not togeather .
+The data looks unrealistic.

 # Ideas how to imporve project